 Emil Farkas is an American martial arts instructor, author and fight coordinator.
 He started his martial arts career while still a youngster in Hungary where he was born.
-Before he was 20, he had earned his black belt in both Judo and Karate.
+Before he was 20, he had earned his Black Belt in both Judo and Karate.
 Today Emil Farkas is one of America’s most respected senseis and he is internationally recognized as one of the top authorities on the martial arts.
 He holds a 7th degree Black Belt in Karate, 4th degree Black Belt in Judo and a 4th degree Black Belt in Ju-Jitsu.
-Farkas worked as a bodyguard for numerous celebrities for many years Farkas and he is a noted expert in realistic street combat.
+Farkas worked as a bodyguard for numerous celebrities for many years and he is a noted expert in realistic street combat.
 He is also recognized as one of America’s foremost historians on martial arts.
+He is the historian for this website, USAdojo.com.

 Emil Farkas has been involved in the martial arts for over 40 years.
 He came to the United States in 1965 and was one of the first martial artists to use his expertise to choreograph realistic fight sequences for films and television.
 When he isn’t busy in film work, he teaches at his dojo, the Beverly Hills Karate Academy, which has been in the same location since 1970.
 Farkas has been dubbed as the “Sensei to the Stars” as he has worked with a large number of celebrities over the years.
 He currently specializes in teaching private lessons at his school or at private residences and among his students are some of the leading doctors, lawyers, bankers and motion picture executives in Los Angeles.